magicchain/magicchain-blockchain/doc/API.md

 This API call is used to create/query for deposit address of the specified user.
 The address is returned immediately (synchronously) if it was generated earlier.
-Otherwise the address is sent asynchronously within `address` notification.

 ### Parameters